QUT-AIML/Constitution/Role-Descriptions.md

 > [!NOTE]
 > Previous experience beneficial though not required, 3-5 hours per week, in-person event attendance expected

-The Events Director is responsible for the overall planning and execution of QUT AMS events in line with the club’s objectives and the strategic vision.
+The Events Director is responsible for the overall planning and execution of AIML events in line with the club’s objectives and the strategic vision.

 Responsibilities:
 - Maintain the club events calendar.